-Undergraduate degree from an accredited college or university Competitive GPA Competitive scores on the Graduate Record Examination- For test waiver information, please visit www.tcnj.edu/~graduate/application.html.
-Teaching certificate or evidence of successful educational experience under a valid provisional or standard New Jersey or equivalent certificate (NJAC 6A:9-12.5) At least three completed years of successful teaching or educational experience, as noted above, at time of application Students in the Educational Leadership Program (Principal) or taking courses for Supervision Certificate should be aware that the curriculum is designed to comply with the State of New Jersey's Administrative Code.
+Undergraduate degree from an accredited college or university Competitive GPA Competitive scores on the Graduate Record Examination-For test waiver information, please visit www.tcnj.edu/~graduate/application.html.
+Teaching certificate or evidence of successful educational experience under a valid provisional or standard New Jersey or equivalent certificate (NJAC 6A:9-12.5) At least three completed years of successful teaching or educational experience, as noted above, at time of application Eligibility Requirements for New Jersey Principal License (for U.S. Citizens): Successful completion of master's or post-master's program Documentation evidencing completion of five years of successful educational experience under a valid provisional or standard New Jersey or equivalent certificate (NJAC 6A:9-12.5) Pass a state-approved examination File application for certification with the TCNJ STEP office Program Requirements: 36 credits \Students in the Educational Leadership Program (Principal) or taking courses for Supervision Certificate should be aware that the curriculum is designed to comply with the State of New Jersey's Administrative Code.
 Consequently, the School of Education may have to alter graduation and/or certificate requirements to meet any and all changes mandated by the State of New Jersey Department of Education.
-252943 001-092 r4.indd 57 8/1/18 9:46 PM Eligibility Requirements for New Jersey Principal License (for U.S. Citizens): Successful completion of master's or post-master's program Documentation evidencing completion of five years of successful educational experience under a valid provisional or standard New Jersey or equivalent certificate (NJAC 6A:9-12.5) Pass a state-approved examination File application for certification with the TCNJ STEP office Program Requirements:
+267941\001-099\r1.indd 60 24/07/19 6:35 pm 30 cr.

+Required Courses:

 Research: 3 cr.
 EDFN 508/Introduction to Research Foundations and Multicultural Education: 3 cr.
-EDFN 520/Social Problems and Education

-OR

-EDFN 521/Cultural Foundations of Education
+EDFN 521/Cultural Foundations of Education Specialization: 18 cr.

-Specialization:

 EDAD 525/Introduction to Educational Administration

 EDAD 530/Group Dynamics for Educational Leaders

 EDAD 540/School Finance

 EDAD 572/School Law

 †EDAD 617/Advanced School Leadership: Supervision/Admin

 †SUPV 520/Staff Supervision

-Curriculum:
+Curriculum: 6 cr.

+†CURR 514/Curriculum Theory and Practice

+EDAD 660/Computer Applications in Educational Leadership

+Practicum:
-†CURR 514/Curriculum Theory and Practice AND †CURR 555/Advanced Study of Curriculum Development for Children and Adolescence OR †ELEM 555/Advanced Study of Curriculum Development for Children and Adolescence EDAD 660/Computer Applications in Educational Leadership Students who were accepted into the program Before September 1, 2008 must complete EDAD 688/Practicum/Seminar in School Administration (a 3 credit, one semester course) and EDAD 660/Computer Applications in Educational Leadership as an independent study.
-Students who are accepted On or After September 1, 2008 must complete the following (taking one 2 credit course per semester): EDAD 691/Fall Internship in Educational Leadership I EDAD 692/Spring Internship in Educational Leadership II EDAD 693/Summer Internship in Educational Leadership III Culminating Experience Requirement:

-REGS 999/Comprehensive Examination Post-Master's Certification Program in Educational Leadership (EDAD_SCT03) Stuart Carroll, Academic Advisor, Graduate Global Programs in Educational Leadership The Post-Master's Certification Program in Educational Leadership is an intensive graduate program designed to provide educators with the knowledge and skills needed for a leadership position in a school setting.
+Students who were accepted into the program Before September 1, 2008 must complete EDAD 688/Practicum/Seminar in School Administration (a 3 credit, one semester course) and EDAD 660/Computer Applications in Educational Leadership as an independent study.
+Students who are accepted On or After September 1, 2008 must complete the following (taking one 2 credit course per semester): EDAD 691/Fall Internship in Educational Leadership I EDAD 692/Spring Internship in Educational Leadership II EDAD 693/Summer Internship in Educational Leadership III Culminating Experience Requirement: REGS 999/Comprehensive Examination Post-Master's Certification Program in Educational Leadership (EDAD\SCT03)\ Stuart Carroll, Academic Advisor, Graduate Global Programs in Educational Leadership The Post-Master's Certification Program in Educational Leadership is an intensive graduate program designed to provide educators with the knowledge and skills needed for a leadership position in a school setting.
 The program consists of 30 credit hours of study and meets standards of ISLLC (Interstate School Leaders Licensure Consortium) and the New Jersey State Department of Education.
 Upon completion, U.S. citizens will be eligible to apply for the initial certification for a New Jersey School Principal License.
 They may also apply for Supervisor Certification with the completion of additional curriculum coursework, provided the candidate meets all requirements of the current New Jersey Administrative Code.
 Courses that lead to Supervisor Certification are noted with the following: †.
 Non-U.S. citizens will be granted a college certificate, which recognizes the completion of a state-approved program.
 Admission Requirements: